allenai/SPECTER2/README.md

 # SPECTER2

+**Dec 2023 Update:**

+Model usage updated to be compatible with latest versions of transformers and adapters (newly released update to adapter-transformers) libraries.

 **Aug 2023 Update:**
 1. The SPECTER2 Base and proximity adapter models have been renamed in Hugging Face based upon usage patterns as follows: